Chain Tutte polynomials: Preliminaries

-A \emph{basis} of a matroid is a set $B\subseteq \A$ such that $|B|=\rk (\A)=\rk(B)$.
-The size of a basis of $M$ is called the \emph{rank} of $M$ written $\rk(M)$.
-For any polymatroidal function $f$ (e.g. $\rk$) we will denote the corresponding function with a subscript (e.g. $\rk_M$) unless the context is clear.
 A \emph{flat} of a matroid $M$ is a set $F\subseteq \A$ such that for all $x\in \A - F$, $\rk(F\cup \{x\})>\rk(F)$.
-The \emph{lattice of flats} of $M$ is $L(M)$ is the set of flats of $M$ ordered by inclusion.
-The lattice of flats is a geometric lattice, in particular it is a ranked atomic lattice.
-We will often refer to the ground set elements of a matroid $M$ as atoms since they are the atoms of the lattice of flats and the notation $\A$ is used in the theory of hyperplane arrangements \cite{OT}.
-An atom $a\in \A$ is a \emph{loop} in $M$ if $\rk(a)=0$ and a \emph{coloop} if $\rk(\A -a)=\rk(M)-1$.
-We also say that two atoms $a,b\in \A$ are \emph{parallel} if $\rk (\{a,b\})=1$.
-Finally we say that a matroid is \emph{simple} if it has no loops or parallel elements.
+The \emph{lattice of flats} of $M$, denoted by $L(M)$, is the set of flats of $M$ ordered by inclusion.
+The lattice of flats is a geometric lattice; in particular it is a ranked atomic lattice.
+We often work with $M$ through $L(M)$.
+When $M$ is simple, the atoms of $L(M)$ are the elements of $\A$.
+In general, the atoms of $L(M)$ are the parallelism classes of non-loops in $\A$.

-Note that from an undirected graph $G=(V,E)$ with vertices $V$ and edges $E$ (with multiedges or loops) one can construct a matroid $M=(E,\rk)$ where the rank function is defined by $\rk(S)=|S|-c$ where $c$ is the number of connected components of the induced graph on the vertices $S$.
+Note that from an undirected graph $G=(V,E)$ with vertices $V$ and edges $E$ one can construct a matroid $M=(E,\rk)$ where the rank function is defined by $\rk(S)=|S|-c$ where $c$ is the number of connected components of the induced graph on the vertices $S$.
+We allow graphs to have multiedges and loops.
 In Section \ref{def-sec} we will consider some examples defined by graphs.

-Many of our constructions can be generalized to a wider setting of ranked atomic lattices or polymatroids and even generalized permutahedra.
-However we chose to keep the aim of most of this work aimed at matroids.
-Let $Mat$ be the collection of all matroids.